Get more from your 900-series pocket electronic language translator with these 900-series translator accessories.

 It's a 900mAH battery with a 300mAH charger.
 Battery charging isn't linear, so it's not 3 x 300mAH to charge it up.
 It takes about 6 hours.

 When the user basically does everything possible to drain the battery as quickly as possible, then, yes, the battery is going to seem like it just doesn't last.
 There is no getting around this, because the battery has only so much capacity.

 Keep a spare battery or two with you, if you're going to be out for long.

-Buy a cradle charger and a car charger.
+Buy a car charger.
 Charge your 900-series translator frequently.